brocade/pysdn/CONTRIBUTE.md

 ## How do I contribute:

 1. First, read the 'Will my contribution be accepted by the maintainer(s)' section above.
-1. We use the Fork & Pull methdology for pull requests as described here:  https://help.github.com/articles/using-pull-requests/
+1. We use the Fork & Pull methodology for pull requests as described here:  https://help.github.com/articles/using-pull-requests/
     1. There is a good beginner video (by Ashley Grant) here as well: https://www.youtube.com/watch?v=M7ZYkjOWr6g
 1. Fork this repository.
     1. Go to this repository's home page in Github and then in the top right corner find the 'Fork' button and click it.